WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 Records are individual pieces of data for an item.
 A single datascribe record will appear as a row when the transcribed data is exported.
 In terms of a general workflow transcription happens at the record level and review happens at the item level.
 However transcribers may leave notes end flag individual records for attention even when the full item is not ready to be reviewed.

+Transcriber: an Omeka S user (of any level) can be designated a DataScribe transcriber.
+This user will be able to transcribe items that have been assigned to them through projects.

+Reviewer: an Omeka S user (of any level) can be designed a DataScribe reviewer.
+This user can review and approve records and items created by others.

 ## The Datascribe dashboard

 See this guide on the wiki: https://github.com/omeka-s-modules/Datascribe/wiki/Dashboard